pydantic/pydantic/changes/2175-davidolrik.md

-fix: Change non-existent secrets dir from exception to warning
+Allow non-existent secrets directory by only issuing a warning